Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `resDecreaseThreshold`: Percentage of the target frametime at which the program will stop decreasing resolution

 - `dataAverageSamples`: Number of samples to use for the average GPU time.
-Depends on dataPullDelayMs.
+One frame gives one sample.

+- `minCpuTimeThreshold`: Don't increase resolution when CPU time in milliseconds is below this value.
+Useful to avoid the resolution increasing in the SteamVR void or during loading screens.
+Also see resetOnThreshold.

 - `resetOnThreshold`: (0 = disabled, 1 = enabled) Enabling will reset the resolution to initialRes whenever minCpuTimeThreshold is met.
 Useful if you wanna go from playing a supported game to an unsuported games without having to reset your resolution/the program/SteamVR.

+- `ignoreCpuTime`: (0 = disabled, 1 = enabled) Don't use the CPU frametime to adjust resolution.

+- `preferReprojection`: (0 = disabled, 1 = enabled) If enabled, the GPU target frametime will double as soon as the CPU frametime is over the target frametime; else, the CPU frametime needs to be 2 times greater than the target frametime for the GPU target frametime to double.

 - `alwaysReproject`: (0 = disabled, 1 = enabled) Enabling will double the target frametime, so if you're at a target FPS of 120, it'll target 60.
 Useful if you have a bad CPU but good GPU.